sandstorm12/persian_readability_dataset/README.md

-# Persian text readability dataset
+# Persian Text Readability Dataset

 A readability dataset in the Persian language.